vic-ma/howtodismantle.github.io/_posts/2024-07-21-SAP-on-Steroids-10-Epic-Use-Case-and-how-to-do-it.md

 ## 7. Technical drawings and other documents

-Peakboard is usually focused on giving a user a dashboard to see and interact with.
+Peakboard is usually focused on giving the user a dashboard to see and interact with.
 So the main goal of Peakboard apps is to bring all the necessary information to the user.
 In most cases, this is structured data.
 However, there are a couple of use cases where documents are used---typically, technical drawings or documents containing additional instructions on certain processes.

 There are two common situations: